lack3r/InspireMe/README.md

 ### Done
 - [x] Show a random quote each time instead of showing them sequentially
-- [x] Add "created with love ..." on the bottom Copyright © 2016 Andreas Loizou <andreas .
+- [x] Add "created with love ..." on the bottom
+- [x] Added a triangular background
+- [x] Fixed footer for firefox
+- [x] Made font responsive
+- [x] Made background responsive
+- [x] Fixed an issue with unicode (heart) for firefox
+- [x] Replaced all libraries and stylecheets with cdns ones (minified)
+- [x] Fixed an off by one error, causing the website to not show quotes

+Copyright © 2016 Andreas Loizou <andreas .
 L .
 Loizou @ [gmail.com]>

 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See http://www.wtfpl.net/ for more details.